 And the results?
-Those that drank 2-3 cups of coffee showed decreases in heart disease, stroke, diabetes, inflammatory disease and infections.
+Those that drank 2-3 cups of coffee showed decrease in heart disease, stroke, diabetes, inflammatory disease and infections.
 Woo!
-And it seems that no matter what other lifestyle choices you partake in, coffee still gives you the same health kick.
+And it seems that no matter what other lifestyle choices you partake in, coffee still gives you that same health kick.

-Coffee drinkers in the study were more likely to have a low intake of fruit and veg, ate more red meat, were more likely to drink alcohol on a regular basis, exercised less and appeared to be less educated.
+Coffee drinkers in the study were more likely to have a low intake of fruit and veg, were more likely to drink alcohol on a regular basis, exercised less and appeared to be less educated.
 So, in a beanshell (see what I did there), even if you are a lazy, stupid and eat crap food, coffee can still give you a health boost!

 Not all good news

 This study was by far the biggest coffee study ever under taken but of course, it’s not all good news.
 Obviously, all this goodness doesn’t work if you’re a smoker.
-So coffee and cigarettes is definitely not a good combination (well, cigarettes and anything is a bad combination anyway, because smokers are jokers!).
-Unfortunately, coffee didn’t seem to cure cancer either.
+So coffee and cigarettes is definitely not a good combination (well cigarettes and anything is a bad combination anyway cause smokers are jokers!).
+Also, drinking more than 6 cups showed no increased health benefits.

 There is also another major drawback.
 The nature of the study was such that no cause and effect relationship could be established.
 So we’re not really sure if coffee is doing all that goodness or if it’s something else.
 What we do know though is that if it is coffee, caffeine is not the culprit as decaf coffee still showed positive results.
 Coffee contains over 1000 compounds, including antioxidants, so it could be any number of these that we should be thankful for.